This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 - Cinnamon Basil (Mexican Basil) – This variety is smaller than sweet Genovese basil, with narrower leaves, a dark stem, and purplish flowers.
 As you might suspect from the name, it’s got a slightly spicier, cinnamony flavor to it.
 Great choice for cocktails, baking, fruit and green salads, and if you’re cooking Indian or Asian food.

 - Thai Basil – These plants are a delicious addition to any SE Asian dishes you plan on making.
-Hello, homemade pho or Asian Rice Bowl!
+Hello, homemade pho or Asian Rice Bowl (or these Thai basil recipe ideas here).
 It also looks, smells, and tastes beautifully, with purple stems, green leaves, and notes of anise and clove.

 - Red Basil – Red basil has a stronger flavor than regular sweet basil, and makes a nice addition anywhere you’d add regular basil, but with more flavor.
 The color also adds a lovely visual twist to different dishes where you’d typically expect green leaves.